 Free with your account · estimate, not measurement

-The power-only profile is estimated from sprint power and max effort — useful but rough at the edges.
-The measured-lactate profile is built entirely from your own blood data, sharpening every downstream number — thresholds, fat-burning peak, and zones.
-Same model, real measurements underneath.
+The power-only profile is estimated from sprint power and max effort.
+The lactate profile is built entirely from your own blood measurements, providing the true data of what's happening in your body.
+Same model, real measurements underneath, lab-validated accuracy.

 An Endurance Science Labs coach brings the meter, the strips, and the experience.
 We run the full sprint + step-test protocol with you and walk through your results face-to-face.
-Boulder area; Denver-area travel by arrangement.
+Boulder/Denver area only.

 esMetabolicLab implements the Mader/Heck bioenergetic model of human exercise metabolism, first published in 1984 by the German Sport University Cologne group.
-It's the same family of model that commercial tools like INSCYD, Aerotune, and Sentiero are built on.
+It's the same family of model that commercial tools like INSCYD, Aerotune, and Sentiero are built on, for a fraction of the cost.

-What's different here: the math is open, the assumptions are surfaced, the implementation is documented, and your data never leaves the browser.
-The trade-off is honesty about what the model can and can't tell you — see "What this tool can't tell you" below.
+What's different here: the math is open, the assumptions are explained, the implementation is documented, and your data stays private.
+The trade-off is honesty about what the model can and can't tell you - see "What this tool can't tell you" below.

 The Mader model assumes a standard active-muscle fraction (~28% body mass) and standard Hill kinetic constants.
 Individuals vary, and the model was calibrated primarily on trained European male cyclists.
 Sex-specific validation in the published literature is thin.